 Before we dig in, a quick announcement.

 The fastest way to grow your revenue is to grow your audience.
-Early next year, I’ll be teaching a live workshop on audience building — the sustainable, monetizable way.
+This July, I’m launching Audience Accelerator, a course on audience building — the sustainable, monetizable way.
 Want in?
-Join the waitlist here and you’ll be the first to know when it goes live.
+Join my VIP list here and you’ll be the first to know when it goes live.

 🔦Community Spotlight